 Remember that the people are composed of different classes.
-The progress of one is dependent on the progress of every other, and none can afford to be independent of the other.
-We have the Army formed of the soldiers of God.
-We have our civil officers and their establishments, our judiciary, our revenue collectors and our public relations officers.
+The progress of one is dependent on the progress of every other; and none can afford to be independent of the other.
+We have the Army formed of the soldiers of God; we have our civil officers and their establishments, our judiciary, our revenue collectors and our public relation officers.
+The general public itself consists of Muslims and Zimmis and among them of merchants and craftsmen, the unemployed and the indigent.

-The general public itself consists of Muslims and other subjects and among them of merchants and craftsmen, the unemployed and the indigent.
-God has prescribed for them their rights, duties and obligations.
-They are all defined and preserved in the Holy Quran and in the traditions of his Prophet.
+God has prescribed for them their several rights, duties, and obligations.
+They are all defined and preserved in the Book of God and in the traditions of his Prophet.

-The army, by the grace of God, is like a fortress to the people and lends dignity to the state.

-It upholds the prestige of the faith and maintains the peace of the country.
-Without it the state cannot stand.
+The Army, by the grace of God, is like a fortress to the people and lends dignity to the state.
+It upholds the prestige of the Faith and maintains the peace of the country.
+Without it, the state cannot stand.
 In its turn, it cannot stand without the support of the state.
-Our soldiers have proved strong before the enemy because of the privilege God has given them to fight for Him; but they have their material needs to fulfil and have therefore to depend upon the income provided for them from the state revenue.
+Our soldiers have proved strong before the enemy because of the privilege God has given them to fight for Him; but they have their material needs to fulfill and have therefore to depend upon the income provided for them from the state revenue.

-The military and civil population who pay revenue, both need the co-operation of others -the judiciary, civil officers and their establishment.
-The judge administers civil and criminal law; the civil officers collect revenue and attend to civil administration with the assistance of their establishment.
-And then there are the tradesmen and the merchants who add to the revenue of the state.
-It is they who run the markets and are in a better position than others to discharge social obligations.

-Then there is the class of the poor and the needy, whose maintenance is an obligation on the other classes.
-God has given appropriate opportunity of service to one and all; then there are the rights of all these classes over the administration which the administrator has to meet with an eye on the good of the entire population - a duty which he cannot fulfill properly unless he takes personal interest in its execution and seeks help from God.
-Indeed, it is obligatory on him to impose this duty on himself and to bear with patience the inconveniences and difficulties incidental to his task.
+The military and the civil population who pay revenue, both need the cooperation of others - the judiciary, civil officers, and their establishment.
+The Qazi administers civil and criminal law; the civil officers collect revenue and attend to civil administration with the assistance of their establishment.
+And then, there are the tradesmen and the merchants who add to the revenue of the state.
+It is they who run the market and are in a better position than others to discharge social obligations.
+And then, there is the class of the poor and the needy, whose maintenance is an obligation on the other classes.
+God has given appropriate opportunity of service to one and all; and then there are the rights of all these classes over the administration which the administrator has to meet with an eye on the good of the entire population, a duty which he cannot fulfill properly unless he takes personal interest in its execution and seeks help from God.
+Indeed, it is obligatory on him to impose this duty on himself; and to bear with patience the inconvenience and difficulties incidental to the task.